Diamond Dicing: Algorithms

 \begin{theorem} Algorithm~\ref{algo:basic} is correct, that is, it always returns the $k_1,k_2, \ldots, k_d$-carat \diamondcube. \end{theorem}

 \begin{proof} Because the \diamondcube\ is unique, we need only show that the result of the algorithm, the cube $A$, is a \diamondcube.
-If the result is not the empty cube, then dimension $D_i$ has at least value $k_i$ per slice, and hence it has $k_i$ carats.
+If the result is not the empty cube, then dimension $D_i$ has at least aggregated value $k_i$ per slice, and hence the cube has $k_i$ carats.
+(Note that, in the main loop, if only attribute values having zero aggregates are deleted in all but the first dimension, it is not necessary to do another pass.)
 We only need to show that the result of Algorithm~\ref{algo:basic} is maximal: there does not exist a larger $k_1, k_2, \ldots, k_d$-carat cube.

 Suppose $A'$ is such a larger $k_1, k_2, \ldots, k_d$-carat cube.
 Because Algorithm~\ref{algo:basic} begins with the whole cube $C$, there must be a first time when one of the attribute values of dimension $\varfont{dim} \textrm{ of } C$ belonging to $A'$ but not $A$ is deleted.